Peter Budaj: Personal life

 Peter and his wife Taylor have two sons together.

 After retiring from playing hockey Budaj moved to Bozeman, Montana to be closer to his wife's family.
 He started a goalie training company called Budaj Blockers and also served as assistant coach of the Montana State University Bobcats hockey team.

+In 2021 Budaj became a goalie development coach with the Avalanche organization.
+He joined the Anaheim Ducks as a goalie coach in 2024.